z5259552/infs2605/README.md

 6. Go to https://gluonhq.com/products/javafx/ and download the "Product" called **JavaFX Mac OS X jmods**.
 You will get a ZIP file - extract it by double-clicking it.
 You can see it contains 7 files that end with the file extension `.jmod`.
 Copy this into the folder from step 5.

 7. Clone this repository using **GitHub Desktop** (you installed this in step 2).
+You can see where, in your computer, the repository was cloned to by going to GitHub Desktop and hovering over the repository name.

+8. Open **Apache NetBeans 11**.
+On the first time you open it, you might receive a message asking if you want to import settings or configuration from NetBeans version 8 (if you previously had it installed).
+Do **not** allow NetBeans 11 to import these settings or configuration from NetBeans 8.

+9. In NetBeans 11, click on **NetBeans --> About NetBeans** and confirm that the versions for **Java** and **Runtime** are both version 11.
+If you see anything like "1.8", you will need to configure your NetBeans to use JDK 11.

-Then open this repository in **Apache NetBeans 11**.
+10. Open this repository in NetBeans 11.
 You will see that it compiles to a working JavaFX app.

 ## Setup instructions for Windows